 The survey by the Australian Cyber Security Centre (ACSC) polled 113 organisations, 90% of which claimed to have experienced some form of attempted or successful cybersecurity compromise.
 Below are some social media tips to help protect you and your family form being victims of cyber-criminals as gathered by a few managed IT services Australia:

-Learn how to use the privacy and security settings of your account
+Make use of the privacy and security settings of your account.

 True.
 What you post on Facebook, or trough other forms of social media stay online.
 Think really hard before saying anything or post pictures you wouldn’t want your clients, parents or future employers to see.
 Do you know that job recruiters or prospective clients reject candidates based on online information?

-If you want a career in IT Services for Australia, keep in mind that recruiters respond to a positive personal online brand.
-Be smart, be thoughtful and be cautious when posting online
+If you want a career in managed IT services Australia, keep in mind that recruiters respond to a positive personal online brand.
+Be smart, be thoughtful and be cautious when posting online.

 Be careful about how much personal information you share on social media.
 The more you post about yourself, the easier it may be for the bad guys to steal your identity, access your data, or to creepily stalk you.